bradAGI/web-stable-diffusion/README.md

 * **Pure NumPy fallback:** provides deterministic CPU execution when none of the above runtimes are available.

-The prototype modules produce small tensors (audio waveforms, 32×32 images, 16³ volumes and 16×16×8 video clips) so that unit tests can validate the outputs quickly on any development machine.
+The symbolic embeddings derived from each prompt drive diffusion-style refinement loops that produce small tensors (audio waveforms, configurable images, volumetric grids, and temporally coherent video clips).
+The deterministic pipelines allow tests to validate the outputs quickly on any development machine.

 <img src="site/img/fig/browser-screenshot.png" alt="Browser screenshot"/>